 Cambridge International decided to ignore AS results and teacher predictions in awarding A-Level grades.
 The most influential examination board in the international sector have shirked their responsibilities and left schools, UCAS and University Admissions Officers to sort out the mess.
 Despite assurances to the contrary, it appears that the cohort of students arguably most affected by the global pandemic has been thrown under the bus.
-Their mental health and emotional wellbeing have been deeply challenged by school closures and the examinations debacle just adds to their distress.
+School closures have deeply challenged their mental health and emotional wellbeing, and the examinations debacle adds to their distress.

 Equally galling is Cambridge’s blatant disregard for teacher predicted grades and the evidence that they collated to support their assessment.
-This not only demonstrates a lack of faith in teacher’s professionalism but also demonstrate an uncaring attitude towards Cambridge teachers (not to mention their students!)
-Teachers spent hour upon hour collating evidence to support their judgements, but this work was almost completely ignored by Cambridge.
-Whilst dealing with school closures, online learning, and/or schools reopening in the Chinese scenario, teachers worked day and night to find evidence to support their judgements.
+This not only demonstrates a lack of faith in teacher’s professionalism but also present an uncaring attitude towards Cambridge teachers (not to mention their students!)
+Teachers spent hour upon hour collating evidence to support their judgements, but Cambridge almost wholly ignored this work.
+Whilst dealing with school closures, online learning, and schools reopening in the Chinese scenario, teachers worked day and night to find evidence to support their judgements.
 Cambridge showed a complete disregard for teacher wellbeing but adding to their workload and stress levels, only to overlook this entire dimension of the process.
 Their conduct is unethical and unjust.